-There was a recent social media stir about an over-the-top rejection letter sent to 900 candidates for a job in the IT industry.
+A while back, there was a social media stir about an over-the-top rejection letter sent to 900 candidates for a job in the IT industry.
 Thousands of people complained about the tone and wordiness, and there was a great deal of how-dare-they attitude on display.
 To an extent, I agree.
 The tone was condescending and it was way too long and self-important.
 But the people complaining seemed to be missing the point inherent in the writer’s frustration: If there are 900 applicants for only a handful of jobs, being careless or wacky or not following instructions is not going to get you one of them.

 What does this have to do with sponsorship?
 A lot.

-Dear [Sponsorship Seeker] –
+Dear [Rightsholder] –

 While we wish we could thank you for the submission of your sponsorship proposal, that would be a lie, as the proposal you sent has wasted both your time and ours.